alces-software/flight-appliance-support/how-to/deployment/azure/hpc/README.md

 Alces Flight on Azure
 =====================

-The following steps will help you to deploy and configure an Alces Flight Compute cluster on Azure public cloud.
+The following steps will help you to deploy and configure an Alces Flight Compute cluster with the Sun Grid Engine cluster scheduler on Azure public cloud.
 To get started, you will need the following:

 * An SSH keypair
 * An SSH client